lianjiewu88/JavaTwoPlusTwoEquals5/Hybris_study_web.md

 * defines a new type Stadium which implicitly extends from GenericItem
 * autocreate=true indicates that Stadium is a new type
 * generate=true creates required sourcecode (not the model class) for the type
+* persistence type=property - Defines how item are stored. property reflects the normal persistent behaviour